kkarandasheva/AmpliSep/README.md

 split .bam by pools

 ## User Guide
+*The following information is relevant for AmpliSep v.1.0.1*
 ### Installation and Requirements
 You need to have your data aligned (.bam files).